 Figures are always accompanied by explanatory captions below the figure.
-They have no title.
+Figures have no title.
 Tables are always accompanied by explanatory captions above the table.
 Together with their captions, figures and tables should be comprehensive on their own (only in case of very complex and long explanations, you may refer to the text).
 The caption should contain a very short summary of what is shown (commonly a depended variable on the y-axis and an independent variable on the x-axis).
 All used abbreviations need to be explained in the caption.
 Results of the relevant statistics should be given alongside stating sample sizes, and information what is displayed (e.g. mean or median, type of error bars, ...).
 If sensible (in particular if axes are shared), use composite figures.
 All axes need labels and, if applicable, also units.
 The general rule: Keep figures as simple as possible.
-How can the effect to be depicted as simple as possible?
+Answer the following questions: How can the effect to be depicted be visualized as simple as possible?
 Is all data needed or can you average across non-significant interactions?
 Color is generally not needed, grey scales and filling patterns can contain almost all information.
 If not, rather consider simplifying the figure!
+If using color, make sure to use color sets that are also distinguishable when printed in grey scales and make sure that they are color-blind friendly (about 10% of all males cannot well distinguish between red and green).